Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Learn new tasks more quickly than programmed systems

-Optimus leverages Tesla's Full Self-Driving (FSD) computer, which provides:
+Optimus leverages Tesla's Full Self-Driving (FSD) computer and the newer AI5 hardware suite, which provides:

 • Massive computational power for real-time processing